 Dual Enrollment

-Articulation

-Based on the complexity of the Diesel Equipment Technology, articulation will not be granted at the postsecondary level.
-Dual credit and partnerships are encouraged at the local level.

-Technical Skills Assessment

-Technical Skills Assessment

-Colleges should report the following for students who complete the program with a career certificate, technical certificate, or an Associate of Applied Science Degrees for technical skills attainment

 Program Description

 The Diesel Equipment Technology Program is an instructional program that provides students with competencies required to maintain and repair a variety of industrial diesel equipment, including agricultural tractors, commercial trucks, and construction equipment.
 The program includes instruction in inspection, repair, and maintenance of engines, power trains, hydraulic systems, and other components.